felixreichenbach/viamlabs_remote_control/README.md

 <img align="right" src="./media/viamlabs-remote-control.png" alt="iPhone Control Screen">

-A demo application using the Viam Flutter SDK to connect to a robot and provide remote control capabilities such as moving the base while monitoring the environment through the camera.

-This is an example with the intention to get an idea of how to use the SDK and therefore kept simple.
-This is no production ready code!

-## Prerequisites

-A robot using the Viam RDK with at least a base and a camera.
-The easiest way to get started is probably the [Viam Rover](https://www.viam.com/resources/rover) but any other should work as well.

-## Getting Started

-If you are new to Flutter, I recommend to run through this [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/install) excersise which gives a great intro and hands on exercises.

-To be able to connect to your robot, you will need to provide the robot address and location secret to the app (either copy paste or use a .env. file).
-You can find information regarding retrieving the secret in the [Viam documentation](https://docs.viam.com/manage/fleet/robots/#code-sample)

-The usage of the app is self explanatory.
+This repo contains a simple demo application to demonstrate how easy it is to build mobile apps such as remote control of robots, using the Viam Flutter SDK.
+This code is kept as simple as possible to also allow people who are not yet familiar with Flutter get started easily.
+If you are new to Flutter, we highly recommend to start with one of the many tutorials and courses out there such as on [Flutter.dev](https://docs.flutter.dev/).
+This course also helps you with the setup/prerequisits to install your development environment and start the application.

+The app code is ready to use and if you don't have a robot at hand, feel free to rent one for free here at [Viam.com](https://www.viam.com/resources/try-viam).

+Please keep in mind that this is no production ready code and purely for educational purposes!

-Enjoy and please don't hesitate to reach out if there are questions or feedback to improve the app!
+If you have any questions please don't hesitate to reach out via [Viam Community](https://www.viam.com/resources/community).